bpgriner/locustio-spring-oauth2/README.md

 # Locust.io & Spring OAuth2
-- This is an example Locust.io load testing application demonstrating how to interact with a REST API using Spring OAuth2.
+- This is an example Locust.io load testing application demonstrating how to interact with a Spring OAuth2 REST API.
 - This is only a reference implementation and will need to be modified to work with your web application.

 # Tech